Travis Dermott: Personal life

 Dermott and his dog Niylah appeared in a dog food commercial for Nulo and work as ambassadors.
 He also signed a multi-year contract with Levelwear Pro-Sports business and club partnership.

 He earned the nickname "Skin Doctor" from the Toronto Maple Leafs as a play on his last name Dermott into dermatologist.

+Dermott is married to Katerina Di Lucia and has two children, Rosa and James.